codegrits/ICSE24-AE/ABSTRACT.md

 # Purpose of Artifact

 [CodeGRITS](https://codegrits.github.io/CodeGRITS/) is designed for empirical software engineering researchers, especially those interested in studying developers' programming behaviors.
 It is a plugin for JetBrains IDEs (IntelliJ, PyCharm, etc.) that collects developer IDE interactions and eye-tracking data, and exports them into XML files.
-It also includes several practical features including screen recording, dynamic configuration, activity labeling, and a real-time API.
+It also includes several practical features including screen recording, dynamic configuration, activity labeling, etc.

 # Claiming Badges